Lucile-S/Exploration_info_pdf/README.md

 Some clusters can immediately be detected, but many others are harder to separate.
 In order to help to visually separate different concentrations of topics, clusters found by k-means are used as labels.

 Using t-SNE our high dimensional features vector can be reduced to 2 dimensions.
 <p align="center">
   <img src="Img/t-sne_pubmed_kmeans.png" width="650" title="t-SNE">
 </p>

+### Top 10 words per cluster

 ## 6. Topic modeling